collapsed-stacks/startups/questions/5289/android-or-ios-for-first-startup-app.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-05-15
 - score: 3

-<p>Much of writing code in my experience is about thinking about the flow of code, data structures, etc. and the interface, so if you switch which platform you deploy to first, you've still already done some work that would likely help. </p>
+Much of writing code in my experience is about thinking about the flow of code, data structures, etc. and the interface, so if you switch which platform you deploy to first, you've still already done some work that would likely help.

-<p>That said, what you would lose is some of the familiarity you have with the code you're currently working on.</p>
+That said, what you would lose is some of the familiarity you have with the code you're currently working on.

-<p>If it were me, unless there was some reasoning I'm missing, I'd finish what you've started.</p>
+If it were me, unless there was some reasoning I'm missing, I'd finish what you've started.

 ## Answer 5295